silky/chrisdone-homepage/posts/flo-flow-diagrams-from-your-codebase.markdown

 ---
 date: 2011-08-07
 title: Flo: Generate flow diagrams from your codebase using annotations
+description: Flo: Generate flow diagrams from your codebase using annotations
 author: Chris Done
 tags: haskell, flo
 ---